Quintin

 Stream hostThe voice of the room.
-Quentin keeps the energy up from the first pack to the last reveal and makes sure every rip feels like it matters on camera.
+Quintin keeps the energy up from the first pack to the last reveal and makes sure every rip feels like it matters on camera.

 Has never once let a numbered card hit the table quietly.